chocolatey/choco-wiki/FeaturesShim.md

 # Shimming

-Shimming is like symlinking, but it actually works.
+Shimming is like symlinking, but it works much better.
 It's a form of redirection, where you create a "shim" that redirects input to the actual binary process and shares the output.
 It can also work to simply call the actual binary when it shims GUI applications.